-Official apologies and truth commissions are distinct mechanisms for addressing past wrongs, but their goals are very similar.
-Both are intended to transform inter-group relations by marking an end-point to a history of wrongdoing and providing the means for political and social relations to move beyond that history.
-However, state-dominated reconciliation mechanisms are inherently problematic for Indigenous communities.
-In this paper, we examine the use of apologies and truth and reconciliation commissions in four countries with significant Indigenous populations: Canada, Australia, Peru and Guatemala.
-In each case, the reconciliation mechanism differentiated the goal of reconciliation from an Indigenous self-determination agenda.
-The resulting state-centered strategies ultimately failed to hold states fully accountable for past wrongs and because of this failed to transform inter-group relations.
-Keywords: indigenous peoples, transitional justice, apologies, truth commissions, human rights, selfdetermination
+Abstract Official apologies and truth commissions are increasingly utilized as mechanisms to address human rights abuses.
+Both are intended to transform intergroup relations by marking an end point to a history of wrongdoing and providing the means for political and social relations to move beyond that history.
+However, state-dominated reconciliation mechanisms are inherently problematic for indigenous communities.
+In this paper, we examine the use of apologies, and truth and reconciliation commissions in four countries with significant indigenous populations: Canada, Australia, Peru, and Guatemala.
+In each case, the reconciliation mechanism differentiated the goal of reconciliation from an indigenous self-determination agenda.
+The resulting state-centered strategies ultimately failed to hold states fully accountable for past wrongs and, because of this, failed to transform inter-group relations.